A Simple Method for Predicting Covariance Matrices of Financial Returns: Rolling window

 The rolling window predictor with window length or memory $M$ is the average of the last $M \geq n$ outer products,

 where $\alpha_t = 1/\min\{t-1,M\}$ is the normalization constant.
 The rolling window predictor can be evaluated via the recursion

 with initialization $\sigmahat_1=0$.

 For $t<n$, the rolling window covariance estimate is not full rank.
-To handle this, as well as to improve the quality of the prediction, we can add regularization or shrinkage, for example by adding a positive multiple of $\diag(\sigmahat_t)$ to our estimate \cite{ledoit110_honey_cov, ledoit2003improved}, or appproximating the predicted covariance matrix by a diagonal plus low rank matrix, as described in \S\ref{s-large-universes}.
-Another option is to simply not use the estimate when $\hat{\Sigma}_t$ is singular.
+To handle this, as well as to improve the quality of the prediction, we can add regularization or shrinkage, for example by adding a positive multiple of $\diag(\sigmahat_t)$ to our estimate \citep{ledoit110_honey_cov, ledoit2003improved}, or approximating the predicted covariance matrix by a diagonal plus low rank matrix, as described in chapter~\ref{c-large-universes}.

-\subsection{EWMA}
+\section{EWMA}